-The SCs have been updated since the original Board-adopted Standard Conditions of Approval in 2015.
-This 2018 update incorporates new and revised laws, regulations, guidelines, and Los Angeles Unified School District's standard policies, practices, and specifications.
+The SCs have been updated since the original Board-adopted Standard Conditions of Approval in 2015 and in 2018.
+This 2023 update incorporates new and revised laws, regulations, guidelines, and Los Angeles Unified School District's standard policies, practices, and specifications.